 So then, the Tesla Roadster is significantly faster than its donor car the, but how does it stack up in other areas?
 Well, for starters, it’s a very different driving experience.
 Maximum power and torque are available from 0 RPM (as is the case with all Tesla’s) which means power is more usable in city driving conditions.
 Most notably, Tesla’s regenerative braking system means that the Roadster drives more like a remote control car and less like a real one.
 The Tesla relies on constant throttle application to keep moving, lift off the accelerator and the car will begin to brake.

 When this car was purchased in 2012, the Tesla Roadster had an MSRP of $206,000.
-A number that could easily creep up towards a quarter of a million dollars with the addition of a few creature comforts.
+A number that could easily creep up towards a quarter of a million dollars with the addition of a few creature comforts, like window tinting you can add later on with professional services.
 With an asking price of $135,000 and the potential to become a future classic, the Tesla Roadster Sport makes a very good case for itself against petrol powered rivals.

 Interested in buying the Tesla Roadster Sport?
 Seller details can be found HERE.